 I wasn’t very conscious of my ancestry until around middle school and I wasn’t really interested until college.
 While some kids wanted the new Samsung Sidekick, I wanted blue eyes and a French-sounding name (and the Sidekick too, honestly).
 I can’t say it’s for lack of representation – no, there aren’t any Cuban Disney princesses – but I was raised in Miami where quinceñeras are a weekly event and that’s pretty damn close.

 Every year I’d get the same question that only reinforced disinterest in my ancestry.
 Teachers asked “what makes you special?” and “where are you from?”
 In an age of misguided philosophies on confidence building, asking me to share my background was supposed to make me feel special; instead it felt like a popularity contest where I got front row seats to watch the interest fade from my classmates faces as I started to pronounce “Cuban.”
 My conflicted feelings over my ancestry created a blockade to self-acceptance.
 While these issues might seem trivial now, as a middle schooler, they were a memorable source of shame over identity (or lack thereof).

-There were people in my family stories that lived only in memories recalled.
-Family members that I knew existed, but had never seen nor spoken to.
+There were people in my family stories that lived only in memories — family members that I knew existed but had never seen nor spoken to.
 I became curious about mis raíces.
 Reaching a level of security within myself gave me permission to dive into my own history.
-I wanted to know what my own personal link to my heritage was, something that couldn’t be measured and deemed common.
+I wanted to know what my own personal link to my heritage was, something that couldn’t be measured and deemed too common to revel in.
 With my upcoming trip to Cuba, suddenly all the stories my family had told me became possibilities.
 Where were they now?
 Could I meet them?